tianhuil/simple-trpc/README.md

 }
 ```

-For more details, see `example/` folder.
+For more details, see `example/` folder for Express- and Koa-specific server implementations.